DevExpress-Examples/winforms-dashboard-extract-data-source/Readme.md

 Click the _Update Extract Data Source_ button to load current data to the Extract data file bound to the dashboard.

+Click the _Async Update Extract Data Sources_ button to asynchronously update all extract data sources bound to the dashboard.

 ![screenshot](/images/screenshot.png).

 API in this example: